-Work opportunity credit-This is a tax credit for businesses that hire individuals from certain targeted groups.
+Work opportunity credit - This credit provides for businesses with an incentive to hire individuals from targeted groups that have a particularly high unemployment rate or other special employment needs.
 One targeted group consists of vocational rehabilitation referrals.
 These are individuals who have a physical or mental disability that results in a substantial handicap to employment.
 See the instructions for Form 5884, Work Opportunity Credit, for more information.